otvin/raytracer3/README.md

 To execute unit tests, run _python3 unit_tester.py_

 As of now, I have implemented all features in the book.
 Added several performance optimizations, such as storing the inverse transform and transpose of inverse transform for each object, rather than having to compute it with every intersection.
-I have also done the bonus chapters "Bounding boxes and hierarchies" and "texture mapping" published on the book's webpage at http://www.raytracerchallenge.com
+I have also done the three bonus chapters "Bounding boxes and hierarchies," "texture mapping," and "soft shadows" published on the book's webpage at http://www.raytracerchallenge.com

-The book lists several optional features.
+The book lists several optional features for people to research on their own and implement.
 So far, I have implemented anti-aliasing via the Latin Hypercube method.

 The "saved_renders" folder contains samples from the end of each chapter, once we started rendering.
 I have posted PNGs of the files from chapter 11 forward below.